 What is the 4th Kingdom And Why Should I Join?

-Is it like MySpace or LiveJournal?
+Is it like Facebook or LiveJournal?

-No, our focus is not on profiles, journals, or blogs.
+No, our focus is not on profiles, journals, blogs, or feeds.
 The focus of 4thKingdom is on message boards (forums) and the debate, contests, discussions, etc. which take place on them.
 We have an unusually high quality membership, protected by our barrier to entry.
 If you like to talk about subjects as diverse as parenting, current events, music, faith, and computers, you'll like 4thKingdom.

-What did you mean by "RPG"?
+What did you mean by "experimental community elemets"?

 Sample 4thKingdom Posts -- A Sneak Peek at What's Inside